chinkang/web-component-libs-eval/README.md

 1. Polymer's lit-element

 # How to run
+1. Run `yarn` to install deps
 1. Run `yarn bootstrap`
-1. Run `yarn serve` to serve the static files, and navigate `http://localhost:3000` to view the libraries in action.
+1. Run `yarn start` to build and serve, navigate to `http://localhost:3000` to view the libraries in action.

 # Bundle size quick view